How to Become an Achievement Developer

 forum by creating a post tagged as Jr-Dev

-(Make sure to first get your account verified by following instructions in #welcome
+Make sure to first get your account verified by following instructions in #welcome

 Finding a Game to Work on

 Follow the guidelines on the Developer's Code of Conduct to find a game.
 Ensure the game complies with the Rules and Restrictions before working on achievements.
-To claim a game, it must have a forum topic.
-If it doesn't have one already, you can ask a Code Reviewer to make one in the #jr-dev-forum

 Planning your Achievement Set

 Once you find a game to work on you need to plan your Achievement Set.
+Before claiming a game on site, Junior Developers must submit a set plan for approval in the #jr-dev-forum

 It's recommended that you post your plans on the official game's forum topic, so the community can leave suggestions and provide feedback.